-Safer Sleep Week 11th – 15th March 2024
+Safer Sleep Week 09 – 15 March 2026

 Sudden infant death syndrome (SIDS) – sometimes known as “cot death” – is the sudden, unexpected and unexplained death of an apparently healthy baby.

-Safer Sleep Week campaign – safest places.
+Safer Sleep Week Campaign – safest places.

 Babies’ airways are vulnerable , particularly in the first few months of life, so it is important that parents and carers are aware of this and the actions they can take to protect them.
 The simplest way to do this is by sleeping baby on their back on a firm, flat service with no padded or cushioned areas.
 This will help to keep their airways open and reduce the risk of suffocation and SIDS.
-A cot, Moses basket, bassinet, carry cot or crib all fulfill theses criteria.
+A cot, Moses basket, bassinet, carry cot or crib all fulfil theses criteria.

 Reducing the Risk of SIDS – Safe Sleep